 Some ideas for creating a Traditional Irish Christmas table:

 • Don’t have turkey.
 Although most Irish families now have turkey for their Christmas dinner, it is a custom we have imported from the USA in the twentieth century.
 Goose or ham would be a more traditional choice for your Christmas roast.

 • Do have champ.
 Serve your potatoes as ‘champ.’
 Champ is a form of mashed potatoes which is unique to Ireland.
 Add a handful of chopped scallions (spring onions) to a large bowl of mashed potato.
 Serve with a large knob of butter melting over the top.
 Delicious!

 • Bring the Cabbage and Bacon.
 For greens, try cabbage with a little bacon.
 Boil or steam some cabbage, fry a little chopped bacon in a separate pan, and then add the two together.
 Sauté for a couple of minutes and serve.

 • Make whiskey Christmas cake.
 It makes a truly Irish winter desert.
 Whiskey cake can last for months, so this is one part of your dinner you can prepare well in advance!
 Give this recipe a try.

 • Make barmbrack.
 This bread is a delicious, warming snack to serve at any time of day.
 Barmbrack is a traditional Irish currant loaf, slightly sweet and served toasted with butter – and a cup of tea alongside.

-Irish Creme de Menthe Cocktail Recipe is a lovely addition to any celebration and I hope you enjoyed this look at an Traditional Irish Christmas!
+Irish Creme de Menthe Cocktail Recipe is a lovely addition to any celebration & a look at an Traditional Irish Christmas!